mattdaly/next/NOTES.md

 ## Data fetching

--   Important to note/document parallel loading should use Promise.all, to keep performance optimal and not introduce waterfalls from await in component render
+-   Important to note/document parallel loading should use Promise.all, to keep performance optimal and not introduce waterfalls from await in component render.
+I see this as something product developers will trip up on, maybe we can lint it somehow

 ## DX

--   Doing git operations on paths that include special routes (@something, [id], (..)something) requires the string in quotes
+-   Doing git operations on paths that include special routes (@something, [id], (..)something) requires the string in quotes, annoying

+## Caching

+-   There are some caching issues while they are in alpha/beta https://twitter.com/TkDodo/status/1660928385554456576